Gun Rights Advocates Gather Across The U.S.

 Clayton told The Chicago Tribune that though carrying unloaded guns, when legal, was encouraged, the marches were meant to be nonviolent:

 "This is a very peaceful approach to a show of force," Clayton said.
 "What that means is we're not going to go there looking for a fight.
 We're saying, 'Look at all the people gathered here.
-We have a voice too.'"
+We have a voice too.' "

 Associated Press reporters counted about 100 people at the event in Cheyenne, Wyo., more than 400 at the event in Dover, Del. and more than 135 people at the event in Atlanta, Ga.
-Organizers of the event in Augusta, Maine told the Associated Press about 800 people showed up there.
+Organizers of the event in Augusta, Maine told the AP about 800 people showed up there.

 Corey Stewart, a Republican who is now making his second run for Senate in Virginia, spoke at the event in Richmond, Va.
 He told NPR that though he hasn't heard an official count, he estimates that about 200 people were in attendance.
 He says he believes such an event is important in the current political moment because "the left is trying very hard to limit the Second Amendment rights of law-abiding Americans."